Dmytro Yarosh: Governmental Initiative of Yarosh

 In February 2016 Yarosh started a new organisation called Governmental Initiative of Yarosh (DIYA).
 The departure of Yarosh resulted in at least 20% of Right Sector members leaving with him.
 According to Yarosh DIYA will be a public movement like People's Movement of Ukraine was in its early days.

 Yarosh did not participate in the 2019 Ukrainian presidential election.
 In the election he endorsed the candidacy of Ruslan Koshulynskyi.

 In the 2019 Ukrainian parliamentary election DIYA joined a united party list with the political parties of Svoboda, Right Sector and National Corps.
 Yarosh himself was placed 3rd on the party list.
 But in the election they won not enough votes to clear the 5% election threshold and thus no parliamentary seats.
 The party did also not win a single-mandate constituency parliamentary seat.

+Adviser to Valerii Zaluzhnyi

 On November 2, 2021, Yarosh said on social media he had been appointed Adviser to the Commander-in-Chief of the Armed Forces of Ukraine Valerii Zaluzhnyi.
 In response to a (December 2021) request by Ukrayinska Pravda the General Staff of the Armed Forces of Ukraine refused to disclose details of its alleged cooperation with Yarosh citing the confidentiality of the information requested.
 Prior to this request the (army) post of public advisers had been dissolved and Yarosh had thus been dismissed from his post.